MSG Joe E. Ramirez station

-Cesar Chavez/67th Street is a METRORail light rail station in the East End district of Houston, Texas.
-The station is served by the Green Line and is located in the median of Harrisburg Boulevard at South Cesar Chavez Boulevard (formerly 67th Street).
+MSG Joe E. Ramirez is a METRORail light rail station in the East End district of Houston, Texas.
+The station is served by the Green Line and is located in the median of Harrisburg Boulevard at South MSG Joe E. Ramirez Boulevard (formerly 67th Street).

-As of May 2025, Cesar Chavez/67th Street has the lowest weekend ridership of all Green Line stations, with an average of 248 riders on Saturdays and 236 riders on Sundays.
+As of May 2025, MSG Joe E. Ramirez has the lowest weekend ridership of all Green Line stations, with an average of 248 riders on Saturdays and 236 riders on Sundays.

-Cesar Chavez/67th Street station opened on January 11, 2017 as part of the Green Line's second phase, which extended the line from Altic/Howard Hughes station to Magnolia Park Transit Center.
+MSG Joe E. Ramirez station opened as Cesar Chavez/67th Street on January 11, 2017 as part of the Green Line's second phase, which extended the line from Altic/Howard Hughes station to Magnolia Park Transit Center.

+On June 26, 2026, METRO officially renamed Cesar Chavez/67th Street station to MSG Joe E. Ramirez station after the Houston City Council officially renamed Cesar Chavez Boulevard to MSG Joe E. Ramirez Boulevard after sexual abuse allegations were made against Cesar Chavez.